Skip to main content

 Professional indemnity insurance is designed to absorb the financial shock of negligence claims and breach of duty - the errors and omissions that can occur even in well-run firms.

-What it is not designed to do is underwrite avoidable operational risk, especially when that risk comes from known weaknesses in how sensitive information is shared.
+It is not designed to underwrite avoidable operational risk, especially when that risk comes from known weaknesses in how sensitive information is shared.

 Most PII policies now include clear expectations that firms will: